wstaeblein/circularbar/README.md

 **Only tested on Svelte 3**

 This is so simple and has no dependencies that it doesn't need a NPM package.
-Just copy the file ``/src/circularbar.svelte`` to your project's appropriate folder and import it where needed.
+Just copy the file ``/src/circularbar.svelte`` to your project's appropriate folder and import it where needed as you would with any .svelte file.
 All other files are just here for the sake of the example.

 ## Example